 Why Deep Dish Pumpkin Pie?

 That’s easy.
 The filling is the best part.
-Most pumpkin pie recipes make enough for an 8 or 9” standard pie plate, however, they tend to lack a nice deep filling.
-As such, I’ve created this recipe to make a generous 10” deep dish pie, enough to serve 8 people.
+Most vegan pumpkin pie recipes make enough for an 8 or 9” standard pie plate, however, they tend to lack a nice deep filling.
+As such, I’ve created this recipe to make a generous 8″ or 9” deep dish pie, enough to serve 8 people.
 The filling is deep, smooth, custard-y, and tastes every bit as good as traditional pumpkin pie.

-However, if you don’t have access to a deep dish pie plate, you can use a standard pie plate or make two smaller pies.
+However, if you don’t have access to a deep dish pie plate, you can use a standard pie plate or make two smaller pies from this recipe.
 This recipes makes a nice amount of pie dough, so you can omit some and use the extra to make decorative leaves or cutouts to adorn your pie.

 Why an Olive Oil Pie Crust?

-I make this recipe with an oil pastry because I struggle with regular pie crusts.
+I make this vegan pumpkin pie with an oil pastry because I struggle with regular pie crusts.
 However, oil pastry has changed my life and it’s now my absolute favourite to make.
 Best of all, it’s really easy to work with.

 Unlike butter-based crusts, there is no need to roll out the dough.
 Simply press the dough into the pie plate, create your edging, and viola…easy as pie (ha!).
 Moreover, there’s also no need to chill it before blind baking which saves on time.